shawnmckinney/LdapEntityManager/DESIGN.md

 ## Overview

-Use LDAP protocol to Create Read Update Delete (CRUD) and search records in the directory.
+Use LDAP protocol to Create Read Update Delete (CRUD) and search records in the directory database.
-Process data in Yet Another Markup Language (YAML) files and Java objects.
+External data interface uses Yet Another Markup Language (YAML) files and/or Java objects.
-Pass data internally with map of multi-values.
-No hardcoded mappings encoded in the data access layer.
+Multi-value maps for internal processing abstracts the details of the data model from the data access layer.

 ## Data Model and API
     - [see](./PROPOSAL.md)